Canon 80D vs Nikon D600

 |9.||Canon 70D||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 It is notable that the 80D offers wifi support, while the D600 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 80D and the D600 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the D600 have been discontinued, but can regularly be found used on ebay.
 The D600 was replaced by the Nikon D610, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Nikon D600 Manual.
+Further information on the features and operation of the 80D and D600 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Nikon D600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Nikon D600?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.